 Psychotherapy, also known as talk therapy or psychological counseling is used to identify the patterns of behaviors, thoughts, beliefs, etc. that may impact individuals with conduct disorder.

 Behavioral therapy/ Cognitive behavioral therapy: Treatment is often long-term psychotherapy and behavior therapy to help the child learn healthier and more acceptable ways of thinking and behaving.
-Short-term behavioral interventions designed to address behavior problems with potentially extreme negative consequences (e.g., physical aggression or theft) are usually given more priority than interventions for problems which are less likely to cause wider troubles (e.g., talking back to parents).
-Close coordination between therapists and parents is important, as is the consistent use of treatment (by parents) during every day family situations.
+Short-term behavioral interventions designed to address behavior problems with potentially extreme negative consequences (e.g., physical aggression or theft) are usually given more priority than interventions for problems that are less likely to cause wider troubles (e.g., talking back to parents).
+Close coordination between therapists and parents is important, as is the consistent use of treatment (by parents) during everyday family situations.
 As a part of cognitive behavior therapy, therapists work with children to help them develop several important cognitive skills, including cognitive re-framing of stressful events (e.g., helping children to generate alternative, more peaceful ways of thinking about the meaning of stressful situations so that anger is not an automatic consequence) as well as anger management training.

 - American Psychiatric Association (2019).
 Diagnostic and statistical manual of mental disorders.
 (5th ed.)
 Arlington, VA: American Psychiatric Association.